-Nottingham Forest are at present in the Championship, and over the years a number of foxes have been seen in red and white as the two clubs have swopped players and managers during the years having great era’s and also competed in the same divisions.
+Nottingham Forest are back in Premier League.
+Over the years a number of foxes have been seen in red and white as the two clubs have swopped players and managers.
+Jesse Lingard is on present at Forest and also a former fox.

 Going back to the 1977/78 season when Forest returned to the top flight and instantly became a hit in English football under Brian Clough and Peter Taylor winning the League in the season with Leicester City getting relegated with an aging group of players.

 Peter Shilton who had left Leicester City a few years earlier to join Stoke City had been picked up by Brian Clough and was back in the limelight and showing a form that eventually made him an England first choice again and European Cup’s and League Cup titles were added to the League winners medal.